Healthy Homes Assessment Thorndon

 Thorndon Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required to all Thorndon and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory in all Thorndon and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove conformance with all Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords must keep records that demonstrate the conformance to all Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.

-• Private landlords and property managers have to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed , or altered lease.
+• Private landlords and property managers are required to ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2023

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes